mr5z/ExLang/README.md

 }
 ```

 Contracts can only be implemented by `service` types.
-A `dto` or `value` implementing a contract would imply external dependencies, which violates their guarantees.
+A `dto` or `object` implementing a contract would imply external dependencies, which violates their guarantees.

 ## Service